aherisystems-cloud/wgd-blog/content/posts/living-room-decor-ideas.md

 ---
-title: "Living Room Decor Ideas: Transform Your Space with These Stunning Design Tips"
+title: "Living Room Decor Ideas: Transform Your Space with These Stunning Design Tips & Ideas"
 description: "Discover 25+ living room decor ideas to refresh your space.
 From budget-friendly updates to luxe touches, create a stylish home you love."
 slug: "living-room-decor-ideas"
 scheduled_date: 2026-02-12T10:00:00.000Z